Bucketlist Travels logo

 National Theatre

 From classic drama to musical comedy, the National’s three stages (the Olivier, Lyttleton and Dorfman) epitomise the best of British theatre.
-Boundary-pushing, and world-class quality.
+Generations of renowned actors and directors have made their mark at this hulking, concrete riverside venue, which continues to surprise, provoke, and move audiences.

 Adult price: £45